Magic Kaito: Original video animations

 Magic Kaito received its first anime adaptation in 2000, with the launch of Case Closeds direct-to-video OVA series: the first of these OVAs adapted "Yaiba VS. Kaito!"
 (Vol. 3's fifth chapter, originally published in 1989).
 The fourth, released in 2004, adapted "Crystal Mother" (Vol. 4's first chapter, originally published in 1995).

 Between these two OVAs, the Case Closed anime also adapted "Black Star" (Vol. 4's third and fourth chapters, originally published in 1999) as part of its 219th episode, a two-hour special.
 This occupied roughly one-third of the episode, with the other two-thirds adapting an unrelated Kaito Kid story from the Case Closed manga.

 Specials

-TMS Entertainment produced twelve animated television specials based on Magic Kaito between 2010 and 2012.
-All have been directed by Toshiki Hirano, and aired on Yomiuri TV during Case Closeds regular time slot.
-The first three were titled as "Detective Conan Specials" despite the fact that none have had anything to do with the Case Closed / Detective Conan series.
+TMS Entertainment produced twelve animated Magic Kaito television specials between 2010 and 2012, all directed by Toshiki Hirano and adapting select stories from the manga.
+Each aired on Yomiuri TV during Case Closeds regular time slot, and shared its contemporary opening and ending themes (the first three were billed as "Detective Conan Specials", despite minimal connection with the plot of Detective Conan / Case Closed).
 The first aired on April 17, 2010.